hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

 Broadleaf provides the `PayPalCheckoutService`, an abstraction layer on top of the payment workflow that aids in creating the objects necessary for completing a successful checkout.
 The `blPayPalCheckoutService` can be overridden using a custom implementation.
 This API is called from the `BroadleafPayPalController` used in the [[PayPal Quick Start]] solution.

+If you have set `${paypal.capture.shipping}` to true, PayPal will capture or use the buyer's address on their profile.
+This information can be obtained using `getExpressCheckoutDetails`.
+See the code examples below for more details.

 ## Manually Configuring the Presentation Layer